Lubje/docker-template-laravel8/README.md

     `docker exec -it my-new-project-php composer require laravel/jetstream`

-    1. Install either the Livewire or the Inertia variant:
+    Install either the Livewire or the Inertia variant (add the --teams flag at the end of the Livewire or Inertia installation command to enable the teams functionality):

-        Livewire + Tailwind CSS:
+    1. Livewire + Tailwind CSS:

         `docker exec -it my-new-project-php php artisan jetstream:install livewire`

+        Publish the views:

+        `docker exec -it my-new-project-php php artisan vendor:publish --tag=jetstream-views`

-        Inertia + Tailwind CSS:
+    1. Inertia + Tailwind CSS:

         `docker exec -it my-new-project-php php artisan jetstream:install inertia`

-        Add the --teams flag at the end of the Livewire or Inertia installation command to enable the teams functionality.

-    1. Compile the assets:
+    Compile the assets:

         `docker exec -it my-new-project-php npm install`